simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 By default, when Ctrl-C is pressed, the status of all existing actors is displayed before exiting the simulation.
-This is very useful to debug your code, but it can reveal troublesome if you have many actors.
+This is very useful to debug your code, but it can become troublesome if you have many actors.
 Set this configuration item to **off** to disable this feature.